okahu-demos/.github/profile/README.md

 ## Working demos hosted by Okahu

-Okahu team also hosts version of these GenAI apps in our cloud.
+Okahu team also hosts version of these GenAI apps in our cloud.[^1]

 | Demo | Instructions | Observability |
 | -- | -- | -- |